Sammaye/MongoYii-test/protected/extensions/MongoYii/readme.md

 After the documents model has been setup versioning works behind the scenes, there is no need for you to do anything else, everytime `save` is called it will make sure the version you have is upto date.

+## Database migrations

+Even though MongoDB is schemaless, you sometimes may need to modify your records.
+To do so, you may use the `yiic mongomigrate` command.
+It works exactly like `yiic migrate`.
+For detailed usage, please refer to the [yii docs](http://www.yiiframework.com/doc/guide/1.1/en/database.migration).

+To enable the command in your application, add a `commandMap` entry in your config file:

+    'commandMap' => array(
+        'migratemongo' => array(
+            'class' => 'application.extensions.MongoYii.util.EMigrateMongoCommand'
+        )
+    )

 ## Known Flaws